pablojim/highcharts-ng/README.md

 - Why don't you just use the standard highcharts format?

-Lets consider the below snippet.
+Let's consider the below snippet.

 ```
 $scope.chartConfig = {